Nelly Kamwelu: Miss Universe Tanzania

 Nelly replaced the Second-Runner-up of Miss Universe Tanzania to participate in Miss International 2011 and also replaced the First-runner-up upon returning to her country from Chengdu, China to represent Tanzania in Miss Earth 2011.

-Towards the end of the year she was elected to represent Tanzania in Miss Tourism Queen International2011.
+Towards the end of the year, she was elected to represent Tanzania in Miss Tourism Queen International2011.

-This feat makes her Tanzania's first and only beauty queen to participate in Four Grand Slam Pageants (Miss Universe, Miss International, Miss Earth and Miss Tourism Queen International (TQI)) in a single year.
+This feat makes her Tanzania's first and only beauty queen to participate in Four Grand Slam Pageants (Miss Universe, Miss International, Miss Eart, and Miss Tourism Queen International (TQI)) in a single year.

 Miss Southern Africa International

 Kamwelu was sponsored by the Tanzania Tourist Board to represent the country in Miss Southern Africa International pageant which was held in Ndola, Zambia as a part of Zambia International Trade Fair.
 She won the main title by defeating six other contestants and also won the best Evening Gown award.